 As you grow in your relationship with God, you will become more assured and confident in His love for you.
 You will understand that His grace toward you is unearned and His love is abundant.
 And if you forget, these scriptures about God’s love for us will keep you standing firm in faith.

 And when your relationship with Jesus grows, your heart naturally points toward Him.
 You will want to honor him with your mind, your actions, and your words.
 Not out of duty and obligation, but out of love, gratitude, and appreciation for what he’s done for you.
 Then you’ll truly understand you are loved by God and be able to accept God’s love for you.

 For you, what does it mean to be created and loved by God?

 Leave me a comment below!

 Check out More Posts about Growing in Faith:

-Subscribe for regular post updates and fun freebies and printables!
+Subscribe to our site for access to adulting resources, regular post updates, fun freebies, and printables!